-If you are not catechizing your family in the faith once delivered, then someone else will, only they will use the catechism of the spirit of the age.
-This is why we have an expository sermon every week, followed by a catechism service.
-This is why our consistory (pastors and elders) stresses that our church families read and study their Bibles, and learn and study the Heidelberg Catechism.
+In order to contend for the faith once for all delivered to the saints, we (and our families) need to know that faith.
+If you are not catechizing your family in the faith once delivered, then someone else will, only they will use the Catechism of the spirit of the age.
+This is why we have a Lord's Day Catechism service every week, and this is why our consistory (pastors and elders) stress that our church families read and study their Bibles, and learn and study the Heidelberg Catechism.

-Beloved, we live in perilous times.
-False teachers will come into our midst and seek to divide us from each other, and severe as many of us as possible from Jesus Christ.
-Do you know how to spot such people?
-Are you aware of their tactics and heresies.
-Are you able to contend against them?
-More to the point, are you willing to do so?
-After all Jude says to his original audience and to us, "I found it necessary to write appealing to you to contend for the faith that was once for all delivered to the saints."
+Beloved, we live in a perilous age and false teachers will come into our midst.
+They will seek to steal your souls (after emptying your wallets).
+Do you know how to spot them?
+Can you contend against them?
+If not, its time to get started.
+In the words of Jude, brother of James and Jesus - "Beloved, although I was very eager to write to you about our common salvation, I found it necessary to write appealing to you to contend for the faith that was once for all delivered to the saints."